KevinTheMix/CheatSheets/Flutter.md

   A plugin is a type of package—the full designation is _plugin package_, which is generally shortened to plugin.
   A plugin package is a special kind of package that makes platform functionality available to the app.
 Plugin packages can be written for Android (using Kotlin or Java), iOS (using Swift or Objective-C), web, macOS, Windows, Linux, or any combination thereof.
 For example, a plugin might provide Flutter apps with the ability to use a device’s camera.

-Hot Reload/Restart are not enough to reload platform dependencies, therefore call `flutter run` (or _F5_ equivalent) after adding a package.
+Hot Reload/Restart are not enough to reload plugins with platform native device features => `flutter run` (or _F5_ equivalent) after adding.

 * [animated_clipper](https://pub.dev/packages/animated_clipper) = clip transitions for interactive buttons & co
 * [bloc](https://pub.dev/packages/bloc)